top of page

 The Roof Makes the First Impression

-Your roof can represent up to 40% of your home’s visible exterior.
-That means its color shapes how everything else looks: siding, stone, trim, landscaping, the whole picture.
+Your roof represents up to 40% of your home’s visible exterior.
+That means its color impacts how everything else looks: siding, stone, trim, landscaping.
+The whole picture.

-Complement your siding and trim (not clash with them)
+• Complement your siding and trim (not clash)

-Think of your roof color like a great bass player- it doesn’t need to stand out, but it has to hold everything together.
+Roof color should be like a great bass player.
+It doesn’t need to stand out, but it has to hold everything together.

 Here in Wisconsin, we get freezing winters and hot, humid summers.
 So does roof color affect energy performance?

-Dark shingles absorb more heat, which can help snow melt a bit faster and reduce ice dams
+• Dark-colored shingles absorb more heat, which can help snow melt a bit faster and reduce ice dams.

-✅ Pro tip: If your upstairs gets noticeably hot in summer and you’re deciding between two colors, go with the lighter one—it might make a subtle comfort difference.
+Pro tip: Slight season-specific impacts are possible.
+If your upstairs gets noticeably hot in summer and you’re deciding between two colors, go with the lighter one.
+It might make a subtle comfort difference.

 For more on how climate factors in, explore the ASHRAE Weather Data Center.